sensu/sensu-docs/content/sensu-go/6.2/operations/control-access/rbac.md

 Without an assigned role or cluster role, users can sign in to the web UI but can't access any Sensu resources.
 With the correct roles and bindings configured, users can log in to [sensuctl][2] and the [web UI][1] using their single-sign-on username and password (no prefixes required).

 ### Role binding example

-The following example shows a role binding resource definition.
+The following example shows a role binding resource definition:
-You can use this example with [`sensuctl create`][31].

 {{< language-toggle >}}